jsgroth/jgenesis/jgenesis-web/README.md

 Minimal web frontend that compiles to WASM and runs in the browser.

+This frontend does not currently support Sega CD / Mega CD due to that core's current dependency on the native file system.

 ## Dependencies

 ### Rust Nightly

 The web frontend's audio implementation requires sharing memory between the main thread and the audio worklet thread, which is not supported in stable Rust when compiling to WASM.
-(Even in nightly it requires rebuilding the standard library with atomics support.)
+Even in nightly, this requires rebuilding the standard library with atomics support.

 Assuming you already have the basic Rust toolchain installed:
 ```